 It is with great anticipation that we officially Trademark the new and first combined Cannabinoid named “Cannabigerinol”

 CBN does not bind as well to cannabinoid receptors, but is actually known to generate powerful sedative effects.
-This is actually one of the most obvious effects of CBN and research has shown that 5mg of the stuff is as effective as 10mg of diazepam and other similar pharmaceutical sedatives.
+This is one of the most obvious effects of CBN and research has shown that 5mg of the material is as effective as 10mg of diazepam and other similar pharmaceutical sedatives.
 It is often thought that CBN contributes to the drowsy and sleep-inducing effects of some Cannabis strains.
-While it has the properties of a sedative, CBN is not psychoactive, and therefore it could actually be a useful way to medicate without getting high.
+While it has the properties of a sedative, CBN is not psychoactive, and therefore could actually be a useful way to medicate without getting high.
 That being said, the content of CBN in any bud is very tiny and seldom passes the 1% mark in cured bud, although only tiny doses are required for it to affect the body.
 Studies have shown that CBN could contribute to stimulating bone tissue growth by causing an indirect recruitment of mesenchymal stem cells from surrounding bone marrow.
 Commonly known for their ability to transform into blood cells, these stem cells are also able to turn into bone and other tissues.
 Potentially making it useful in healing fractures.

 More about CBG HERE